TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 own queries to the Storage-Backend.
 The details for this procedure will be given in the following chapter.

-Before accessing the defined objects on the Repository you need to tell Extbase on which pages on TYPO3's page tree (see below for TYPO3's concept of the page tree) it should seek and file the objects.
+Before accessing the defined objects from the Repository you need to tell Extbase on which pages on TYPO3's page tree (see below for TYPO3's concept of the page tree) it should seek and file the objects.
 Without any further definitions Extbase will use the page tree's root (the globe).